theomarshanti/DatingApp/notes-1.md

 2) Create a file to hold implementations: `Data/AuthRepoistory.cs`.
 Have it implement the interface we just created & write out funxns.
 We must inject `DbContext` here because this will be managing Data.

-In the case of Registration & Authentication (sinnce this is Auth anyway), we rely on the `User` model from beofre The code is shown in the C# file.
+In the case of Registration & Authentication (since this is Auth anyway), we rely on the `User` model The code is shown in the C# file.

 Now we need to tell our app about our Auth & IAuth Repositories.
 We add it as a Service in `Startup.cs` so we can then use it throughout out app.
-Now in `ConfigureServices` we run `services.`
+Now in `ConfigureServices` function we want to add AuthRepo.
+How?
 3 options:
    1) `AddSingleton`: single instnace of repo for our apps.
-Creates it 1 then uses it over and over for all calls
+Creates it 1x then uses it over and over for all calls
 		- Issues with concurrency therefore we ignore.
 Doesn't fit out purposes
    2) `AddTransient`: Useful for light-weight statelss services; these are created each time for a new request
 		- Each time a request comes in for our repo, then a new instance of our repo is created.
 		- Great for light-weight, but not exactly for what we need.
-	What we want is somewhere in the middle fot hese:
+   What we want is somewhere in the middle of these:
    3) `AddScoped`: Service created once per reqeust within the scope.
 Creates 1 for each HTTP request, but uses the same instance in other calls within the same web request...
+   We need to specify Interface & Implementation.

+Now we create a new controller where we can inject our new repo and also add logic so people can log-in!

+***********
+Deep Dive into Controllers:

+`[ApiController]` is new to Core 2.1;
+- Its main feature, is that it enforces Attribute Routing (rather than conventional)
+- Additionally, it integrates in the validation we set.

+`ControllerBase` gives us access to HttpResponses & Actions (IActionResults).
+The main difference between `ControllerBase` and `Controller` is that `ControllerBase` is base-class for a controller __without View Support__.
+Whereas, `Controller` is for one __with View Support__.

+Since our views come from Angular (& therefore our .NET project is really MC), we can stick with `ControllerBase` because we dont need Views.
+***********

+DTOS:
+We decide we don't want to pass in to our `AuthController/Register` function 2 different parameters.
+So, we decide to create a DTO for it.

+DTO?
+Data Transfer Object
+Used to map domain models into simpler objects that are used when we transfer data.

+Create a folder `Dtos`, new Class `AuthDto`

+Parameters that we send up to arm our methods via HTTP, ASP.NET Core MVC is automatically going to try to infer the params from the body, query string, or form.

+So, if we send in Username & Password strings in a request to our API, then our ASP.NET Core MVC will be able to map them to UseForRegisterDTO if we specify that that is what the function should take.

 ***********